 8. Mobile-First UI/UX: Attracts more users & increases retention by offering a smooth, user-friendly mobile experience.

-9. Loyalty Programs & Referral Incentives: This is a way to both acquire & keep customers by motivating them to not only come back for more but even refer others.
+9. Loyalty Programs & Referral Incentives: This is a way to both acquire & keep customers by motivating them to not only come back for more but also even refer others.
 This actually increases the business value over the long term.

 10. Flexible Fee Models: Facilitate varied pricing strategies based on geography, transaction type, or even customer segments, with the aim of enhancing profitability.